Niraimathi03/Niraimathi03/README.md

 - 👋 Hi, I’m @Niraimathi03
 - 👀 I’m interested in IOT
-- 💞️ I’m looking to collaborate on ...
+- I’m attached the project of noise pollution monitoring
+-
+-

 <!---
 Niraimathi03/Niraimathi03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.